New to Dzaleka

 Language and local information

-If you need information in different languages, start with the language support page, Yetu Radio, and the Help Desk.
+If English is difficult, start with the language page, Yetu Radio, and the Help Desk.

 Daily life and opportunities